EudesRobin/iaas-collaboratif/scripts/README.md

 **check_running.sh :**
 Check if the project is already running, if not start it, in a screen session ( see start-meteor-frontend ).
-If fact, the start-scrip call this one ;)
+In fact, the start-meteor-frontend.sh script call this one ;)

 **createKey.sh :**
 We will need to get user SSH public key, to send it to coordinator's provider node, and at the end, to user's instances.